fitsnipsteam/web-rabbithole223.com/content/post/magic-quadrant/2024/amature-colorado-grow.md

 ## What we want back

-A few images every time you work on this mushroom project and one or two sentence about the process so far sent to us.
-Also reach out with questions, notes on the process, and any errors you might see in these instructions.
+A few images every time you work on this mushroom project, along with one or two sentences about the process so far, should be sent to us.
+Also, reach out with questions, notes on the process, and any errors you might notice in these instructions.

 ## Cleanliness: 70 Percent Alcohol and Area Cleaning